K-Sato1995/gatsbyBlog/content/posts/Implement-authentication-from-scratch/index.md

 ---
-title:  Implement authentication from scratch
+title: " Implement authentication from scratch"
 description: Here is a concise guide to implemente authentication functionality without any third-party library in your rails applications.
 slug: implement-authentication-from-scratch
 date: 2019-10-01